mrthito/number-to-indian/README.md

 ```

 ### Comma separated number
-Use `bnCommaLakh()` to convert any number into bangla number.
+Use `bnCommaLakh()` to convert any number into hindi number.
 Example,

 ```php
 $text = $numto->bnCommaLakh(12121212);    // Output:  ১,২১,২১,২১২